orbs-network/orbs-spec/behaviors/services/consensus-context.md

 #### Choose pending transactions
 * Get pending transactions by calling `TransactionPool.GetTransactionsForOrdering`.

+#### Add trigger transaction
+* Check if the `triggers` contract is deployed, if it is:
+  * Generate a trigger transaction and add it as the last transaction.

 #### Build Transactions block
 * Current protocol version (`0x1`).
 * Current virtual chain.